mrinal-sourav/Projects/you_tube_crawler/Readme.txt

 		No. of Views / (Likes - Dislikes)

 	The smaller this number, the "better" the video.
+	If EVERY person who views a video also hits "like", this score will be 1.
-	Justin Beiber may come up in negative as he has more dislikes than likes for some of his videos!
+	Justin Bieber may come up in negative (and on the top) as he has more dislikes than likes for some of his videos!
+Ignore negatives and single digit or wierd looking integers for views/score.

- - Sample command:
+ - Sample command (Updated 20th March 2018):

+	Open command prompt or terminal and "cd" into the directory with the code, then type and enter:

-	python you_tube_crawler.py https://www.youtube.com/channel/UCm0MhzIIHEHkOP5RodZbBUQ/videos 300
+	python you_tube_crawler.py

+        Please enter the seed url for the crawl: https://www.youtube.com/user/TEDtalksDirector/videos?flow=grid&view=0&sort=p

+        Enter the number of videos to crawl: 100

+                Urls remaining: 80

+                Urls remaining: 60

+                Urls remaining: 40

+                Urls remaining: 20

+                Urls remaining: 0

+        Crawling complete: CSV file named  TED n YouTube created

- - IMPORTANT NOTE:
+ - IMPORTANT NOTES:

-	WAIT TIME IS ADDED FOR "POLITENESS POLICY" WHILE CRAWLING.
-	PLEASE DO NOT REDUCE IT LEST YOUTUBE THINKS YOU ARE A BOT.
+	WAIT TIME IS ADDED FOR "POLITENESS POLICY" WHILE CRAWLING. (updated from 2 seconds to 1.5 seconds) PLEASE DO NOT REDUCE IT LEST YOUTUBE THINKS YOU ARE A BOT.

-	Code does not work with live feeds or on Playlists.
+	Along with individual videos, code now also works with playlists and sorted channel videos; updated 20th March 2018 - Input method changed

+	Doesn't work with live videos.
+(It will crawl but the numbers wouldn't make sense)

  - TIP:
 	Once you have the csv file from a crawl, look for videos with moderately big numbers